CSCsw/ColPack/README.md

     cd Compile/
     autoreconf -vif
-    ./configure --prefix=/path/to/install/
+    ./configure --prefix=/path/to/install
     make -j 4   #Where "4" is the number of cores on your machine make install

-After the automake install process done, you would get ColPack Dynamically Linked Libraries `libColPack.so` installed in `/path/to/install/`.
-Then you can use it.
+Automake system would automatically install ColPack's Dynamically Linked Libraries `libColPack.so` in `/path/to/install/lib`.
+So that you can use it later.
+On default, `/path/to/intall` folder is the current folder.

-### I only want to use ColPack, I mean my program only want to use ColPack as an library.
+### How to use ColPack as an library
+first make sure you have export '/path/to/install' folder to your LD_LIBRARY envirnment variable.
 Just write your own code.
 When you need to compile your code, add '-I' flag followd with ColPack include folder path.
 After that, when you need to link your code, add `-ldl` flag follwd with `path/to/lib/libColPack.so`.
 When you need to run your code. first `export LD_LIBRARY=$LD_LIBRARY:/path/to/lib` and run your code.